azukiapp/cli-router/README.md

   - Run tests with `npm test`
   - Upgrade version in `package.json`, commit and add tag
   - Publish package in npmjs.com

+## License

+"Azuki", "azk" and the Azuki logo are copyright (c) 2013-2017 Azuki Serviços de Internet LTDA.

+**azk** source code is released under Apache 2 License.

+Check LEGAL and LICENSE files for more information.